Odinn-1982/RNK-Lobby/md/SELLER_POSITIONING_POST.md

 **Title:** "I'm Giving Away a Premium-Quality Foundry Module.
 Here's Why."

-A few months ago, I started building **RagNarok's Lobby** — a maintenance mode system for Foundry VTT.
+A few months ago, I started building **RNK Lobby** â€” a maintenance mode system for Foundry VTT.
 I wanted to prove something: I can build rock-solid, high-quality software.

 So I finished it.
 Polished it.
 Documented it.
 And I'm releasing it for free.